assembly-4-ai/thinktank/ProjectArora.md

 # Project Arora File Categorization
-Hi manus,
-user updated the project resulting the structure:
+updated the project resulting the structure: